A 14-year-old has died after being hit by a firecracker during the Copa Libertadores game between San Jose and Corinthians on Wednesday.

 Despite the severity of the incident, the match was not stopped and carried on until its conclusion.

-Fox Sports reported that five Brazilian fans were arrested by Bolivian police.
-The rest of the supporters had to remain in the stadium after the game to avoid confrontation with San Jose fans outside the ground.
+Fox Sports reported that five Brazilian fans were arrested by Bolivian police, while the rest of the supporters had to remain in the stadium after the game to avoid confrontation with San Jose fans outside the ground.

 After the match, players of San Jose and Corinthians coach Tite expressed their sadness at the incident.